uboslinux/ubos-docs/sphinx/glossary.rst

       presented using a web browser.
 Some examples for UBOS apps are:

       * ​Wordpress (blogging and publishing)
-      * A house monitoring application
+      * A house monitoring application, accessible over http or https.

       Apps can generally be installed more than one on the same device, in multiple :term:`app configurations <App configuration>`.
-Middleware components (e.g. databases) are not considered apps because the user generally does not directly interact with it.
+Middleware components (e.g. databases) are not considered apps because the user generally does not directly interact with them.

    Accessory
       An accessory on UBOS is a software module that adds to or modifies the